Event Business Information Organization Individual|

 International Shakuhachi Kenshukan (Japanese)

-Established and run by Yokoyama Katsuya and his students.
+Established by the late Yokoyama Katsuya and run by his senior students.

 Japanese Music Institute of America

 The Japanese Music Institute of America (JMI) was founded as a nonprofit educational organization in 1981 by present day director and president, Masayuki Koga.
 JMI has a clear goal and an enthusiastic approach based on a belief that there are many people who love music, yet do not know how to play well, or how to enjoy practice.
 There is a satisfactory answer for them: a method to help them experience the happiness of playing music.